Students can be talented at a sport and still not excel if they lack confidence.

-Is there fear of injury?
+- Is there fear of injury?

-Or fear of failure?
+- Or fear of failure?

-Or fear of letting someone down?
+- Or fear of letting someone down?

-Does she have too much pressure to perform perfectly?
+- Do they have too much pressure to perform perfectly?

 What can be done to improve confidence?
 Look to these factors that impact the athlete’s confidence development process.

 #1 – The “Team” Needs to Work to Build Each Gymnasts Confidence

 To build a gymnast’s confidence to the maximum degree, the entire “team” must be positively participating in programming gymnast confidence.

 #2 – The Gym is a Mirror for Gymnasts

-#4 – Team Status In the Gym
+#4 – Team Status in the Gym

-Equipment priority – How much equipment and area of the gym is available for team use during their practice times?
-Does the team have all of the latest training equipment and stations to allow them equal training footing with the other gymnasts against whom they compete?
+- Equipment priority – How much equipment and area of the gym is available for team use during their practice times?
+Does the team have all the latest training equipment and stations to allow them equal training footing with the other gymnasts against whom they compete?

-Training time – Are team gymnasts given the maximum amount of training time that is competitively necessary and beneficial for their success or is less time given with financial or other reasons used as an excuse.
+- Training time – Are team gymnasts given the maximum amount of training time that is competitively necessary and beneficial for their success or is less time given with financial or other reasons used as an excuse?

 #5 – One on One Time with Gymnasts

-Coaches and instructors should “coach” all gymnasts in the importance of positive reinforcement.
-Each team member or classmate should always get up, greet, congratulate, celebrate and occasionally commiserate with other gymnasts.
-They can do this in their own way with high fives, hugs, hand shakes … but do to it consistently with everyone all of the time.
+Consistency with doing this is probably the most critical key in making sure each team member or classmate should always get up, greet, congratulate, celebrate and occasionally commiserate with other gymnasts.
+They can do this in their own way with high fives, hugs, hand shakes … but do it consistently with everyone all of the time.
 This is common practice with collegiate teams but rare in age group gymnastics programs.
-The repetition of this reinforcement during performances, meets, and practice is a huge confidence builder.
+The repetition of this reinforcement during performances, meets, and practice – regardless of age – is a huge confidence builder.